Who needs a BSN number?

-If resident for four months or less, see the registration procedures for short stay migrants.
+If you’re planning to reside in the Netherlands for four months or less, learn more about the registration procedure for short stay migrants.

-There are no costs involved with registering and receiving a BSN via your local municipality.
-However, highly skilled migrants or EU citizens choosing IN Amsterdam are required to pay the appropriate service fees.
+There are no costs involved with registering and receiving a BSN directly via your local municipality.
+However, highly skilled migrants or EU citizens using the services of IN Amsterdam are required to pay the appropriate service fees.

 All children born in the Netherlands immediately receive a BSN when their birth is registered with the Department of Civil Affairs.
 Find out more about registering a birth.

 Learn more about the citizen service number (BSN) on www.government.nl.